All Plumas Branches are curbside-only service starting Nov 10 2020.

-DUE DATES: All item due dates have been extended to Sept 9 2020 and will go back to regular check out lengths starting then.
-Please return any library books checked out from March - Sept you currently still have out by Oct 1 2020 to avoid accruing late fines.
+DUE DATES: All item due dates have returned to regular check out lengths.
+Please return any library books checked out from March - Oct 2020 you currently still have out to avoid accruing late fines.
 Book drops will continue to be open 24/7.

 Please visit the Plumas County Public Health Agency’s page for the latest information about COVID-19 and restrictions.
 You can also call 530-283-6400 Mon-Fri from 9am - 3pm or email COVID19@countyofplumas.com to talk directly to someone about COVID-19.

 Click on the tab below and check out Curbside Service (to pick up holds at your local library branch), Computer or Shelf Browsing (to come into the library to use the computer, print, copy, or browse shelves), Online Library Cards (get access to our digital resources without coming into the library to get a card), Virtual Story Time (live and recorded story times by Lori from Chester Branch), Virtual Drawing Lessons (live lessons on drawing with Linda from Portola Branch), and Archives: Summer Programming (archives of our recorded programming from the Summer Reading Program.)